OxDuke/oxduke.github.io/tutorials.md

 - [Proximal Algorithms](https://web.stanford.edu/~boyd/papers/pdf/prox_algs.pdf) by Neal Parikh and Stephen Boyd.

 - ADMM is an old algorithm and has seen a recent revival probably due to the need for large-scale distributed optimization.
 See [Distributed Optimization and Statistical Learning via the Alternating Direction Method of Multipliers](https://web.stanford.edu/~boyd/papers/pdf/admm_distr_stats.pdf) by S. Boyd et al. for a modern introduction.
 A talk by Boyd: [link](https://www.youtube.com/watch?v=Xg0ozgCXXB8&ab_channel=MicrosoftResearch).

+- There is a new book (as of September, 2020) coming up dealing with convex optimization: [Algorithms for Convex Optimization](https://convex-optimization.github.io/) by Nisheeth K. Vishnoi.
+I will take some time to go through the book.
+The author also has some interesting [blogs](https://nisheethvishnoi.wordpress.com/).

 #### Nonlinear Optimization